AntonioSimo/Codam_Core/Push_swap/README.md

 # Push_swap

 The `push_swap` project is a sorting algorithm challenge in C, where the goal is to sort a stack of integers using a minimal number of operations.
-The project is designed to test your understanding of sorting algorithms, memory management, and efficient problem-solving in C.
+The project is designed to test the understanding of sorting algorithms, memory management, and efficient problem-solving in C.

 ---